 Stina Novak and Corina Wieser-Cox: “This is the World We Made”: Queer Allegory, Neo-Colonial Militarization and Scientific Ethics in The Old Guard (2020)

-Collaboration: Future Infrastructures and Eco-Social Change in Speculative Fiction With Dr. Nora Castle (U of Warwick) and Dr. Des.
-Burak Sezer (U of Cologne, MESH)
+Collaborative Essay Project: Future Infrastructures and Eco-Social Change in Speculative Fiction (Essay under review) with Dr. Nora Castle (U of Bonn) and Dr. des.
+Burak Sezer (U of Dortmund)

 The Kathy Acker reading room is a research library housing the personal library of American postmodernist writer and punk icon Kathy Acker.
 It is located at the Department of English I at the University of Cologne and managed by the Professorship for American Literature and Culture.